Skip to Content

 “Come” is such an important one.
 In the beginning, when I tried to take Bently out on a harness and pull back on the leash it was an utter disaster.

-Now two months later we have practiced on the leash in the house and he is much more open to the slight pull back on the leash when I tell him to “Come”.
+Now two months later, we have practiced putting the harness and leash on in the house, and he is much more open to the slight pull back on the leash when I tell him to “Come”.

 You can watch a video below on how I take Bently for a walk with a leash.